 How do trees do this?

-Mast years are not just one off events occurring with one specific tree - the vast majority of woodland trees across the UK will have a fantastic crop.
+Mast years are not just one off events occurring with one specific tree – the vast majority of woodland trees across the UK will have a fantastic crop.
 So how do trees seemingly miles apart communicate with one another?
-This is one of nature’s mysteries; however, it is thought that it is probably to do with the weather.
+This is one of nature’s mysteries, but it's probably to do with the weather.
 The right combination of temperature and rainfall in the spring is thought to trigger this response.

 Implications of mast years

-It is thought that in mast years incidences of Lyme disease across the UK could increase.
+It's thought that in mast years, incidences of Lyme disease across the UK could increase.
 The increase in foraging materials for small mammals such as mice causes booms in their populations.
-Mice carry this tick-spread disease so the more that survive the winter the more ticks they will infect in spring.
+Mice carry this tick-spread disease so the more that survive the winter, the more ticks they will infect in spring.